public.homepage.logo

 The rural roots of Mardipäev and Kadripäev

-On Martinmas, children are led by a mardi-father, dressed in dark clothing.
+On Martinmas, children are led by a Mardi-father, dressed in dark clothing.
 They form a procession and make plenty of noise by playing instruments or banging pots.
 Their arrival at each house was meant to bring good fortune for the harvest.
 The procession was followed by a village party where goose meat was served for further good luck.

-Kadripäev (St. Catherine's Day) has more of a focus on women, and in the folk calendar, it marks the end of autumn and the beginning of winter.
+Kadripäev (St. Catherine's Day) focuses more on women, and in the folk calendar, it marks the end of autumn and the beginning of winter.
 To celebrate, children are led by a kadri-mother and wear light-colored women's clothing.
 Kama, porridge, beans, and peas are eaten with homemade beer on this day.
 Kadri, a common female name in Estonia, is also the guardian spirit of cattle.
 Thus, the holiday was meant to bring luck to cows and sheep through the winter.
 Connecting back to the role, it's traditional to leave sheep un-sheared in the days between Mardipäev and Kadripäev.

 Contemporary customs in a modern society